FujiroAkakura/ssb-pub-underground/README.md

 *my key ID:* is the public address of your server.
 Since SSB agents (clients and servers) can discover each other on local networks, you should see this ID show up in your client software (check that software for where to look).

+## Your server data

+The first time you run the server, a subdirectory called "data" will be created on your container host machine.
+This is where your server will store data, including your secret key.
+You will need to move these files if you want to move to a new machine while preserving the setup.
+Otherwise, any updates to this code should reuse this setup.

+## Your server configuration

+The configuration file used by ssb-server is mapped to the "config" subdirectory.
+It is not recommended that you edit this at this time.

 ## Interacting with the container

 ### Get your Container ID